 Point Honors Faculty Member With Vulcan Teaching Excellence Award

-Point University announced today that Peter Garibaldi, instructor in business, is the recipient of this year’s Vulcan Teaching Excellence Award.
+Point University announced today that Randall Howell, instructor in science, is the recipient of this year’s Vulcan Teaching Excellence Award.

 Established in 1991, the Vulcan Teaching Excellence Awards annually honor an outstanding professor on selected member campuses of the Georgia Independent College Association.

 The award recognizes an outstanding faculty member who demonstrates strong academic skills in the classroom and provides leadership and support in the other areas of campus life.
 The recipients are faculty who assist the institutions in nurturing an academic climate which fosters teaching and who provide leadership to enhance the campus community.

 Howell, who lives in Wadley, Alabama, joined the faculty at Point University in 2017 after 25 years of service at Southern Union State Community College.
 He earned his B.S. from Auburn University and M.Ed. from Auburn University at Montgomery.